 There is an endless supply of event-planning checklists and guides to be found online.
-This is not another exhaustive article relating to the former or the latter, but rather a rough guideline which topics to cover and in which order, when you are planning the event setup itself.
+This is not another exhaustive article relating to the former or the latter, but rather a rough guideline about which topics to cover and in which order, when you are planning the b2b matchmaking setup itself.

 1. Make sure to do some research

 Do not reinvent the wheel.
-Check other related matchmaking websites - what did they mention on the website, how did the agenda look like, which partners were involved?
+Check other related business matchmaking websites - what did they mention on the website, how did the agenda like, which partners were involved?

 2. Avoid pitfalls in your event agenda

-The agenda is the red line of your event and usually consists of keynote speeches, b2b sessions, pitching competitions, workshops…
+The agenda is the red line of your event and usually consists of keynote speeches, b2b matchmaking sessions, pitching competitions, workshops, etc…

-We recommend to start your event program with a presentation block.
+Start your event program with a presentation block

 - Usually, some participants will always be late, due to many reasons like heavy traffic or delayed flights.
-By this you create an artificial buffer, making sure that everyone has arrived when the meetings take place and nobody misses their first meetings.
+By creating a presentation block, you create an artificial buffer, making sure that everyone has arrived when the meetings take place and nobody misses their first meetings.

-Plan to have a break between presentations and the b2b meeting session.
+Plan a break between presentations and the b2b matchmaking session

-- If the presentations last longer due to the interesting content, question rounds and so - the likelihood that participants will come late for their first meeting is high.
+- If the presentations last longer due to the interesting content, question rounds and so on, the likelihood that participants will come late for their first meeting is high.
 As a result, participants are tempted to use any seats in order to catch up on the missed meetings.
-This can lead to further confusion and mess up the matchmaking.
-Planning for a simple break counteracts this!
+This can lead to further confusion and mess up the business matchmaking.
+Planning for a simple break counteracts this.

-Consider having no parallel activities during your matchmaking sessions.
+Consider having no parallel activities during your b2b matchmaking sessions.

 - If networking is an important part for the participants of your event, make it easy for them to plan their schedule.
-If it is possible to avoid, don’t bring your participants in a situation where they have to choose between an interesting workshop or a b2b session.
+If it is possible to avoid, don’t bring your participants into a situation where they have to choose between an interesting workshop or a business matchmaking session.